-For individual clients in employment cases, the initial consultation fee is $320 per hour, payable at the end of the consultation.
+For individual clients in employment cases, the initial consultation fee is $350 per hour ($360/hour as of Jan.
+1, 2014), payable at the end of the consultation, by cash, credit card, or check.
 While some lawyers, notably those who handle personal injury cases, do not charge for initial consultations, Alan Banov & Associates does charge for good reasons: We spend time in-depth to learn about your case so that we can give you solid advice about whether you have a good case and should hire us to pursue it and so we are prepared to represent you that very day (time permitting) if you decide you want to hire us.
 Also, at the end of the consultation we will give you a written summary of your case, its apparent merits, recommendations for next steps, and fee estimates.

 Retainer and Fee Agreements